-Outbreaks of mycoplasma infection can happen all year round and it presents symptoms such as fever and cough.
-The Department of Respiratory and Critical Care Medicine at Singapore General Hospital explains how it is treated and debunks myths on it.
+Mycoplasma pneumonia presents symptoms such as dry cough, fever and shortness of breath.
+The Department of Respiratory and Critical Care Medicine at Singapore General Hospital (SGH) explains its treatment and debunks myths.

 Continued from previous page.

-In temperate countries, outbreaks of mycoplasma infections occur in late summer and autumn, but in Singapore, there are no such seasonal outbreaks, she said.
-Just like the flu, immunity to mycoplasma seems to wane after several years, said Dr Ong, adding that “recurrent mycoplasma infections are definitely possible.”
+In temperate countries, outbreaks of mycoplasma pneumonia (known commonly as walking pneumonia) occur in late summer and autumn, but in Singapore, there are no such seasonal outbreaks, said

 Department of Respiratory and Critical Care Medicine,